-Why Physical Fitness Is a Powerful Treatment for People in Recovery
+Why Physical Fitness Is a Powerful Treatment for Opioid Addiction Recovery

 Effects on the Brain

 Most scientists now agree that addiction is not a moral issue or a failure of willpower, but a result of differences in the brain.
 Some people appear to have a brain chemistry that is more prone to addiction, and so part of the recovery process is to bring this chemistry back into line.
-As Runner’s World notes, exercise can do this by rebalancing the levels of glutamine and dopamine in the brain — two chemicals that are thrown out of order by substances of abuse.
-Exercise also increases BDNF levels — BDNF, or brain-derived neurotrophic factor, is a protein that helps your brain grow new brain cells and is involved in learning and memory — two functions that can be impaired by long-term substance use.
+According to Runner’s World, exercise can do this by rebalancing the levels of glutamine and dopamine in the brain — two chemicals which drugs like opioids throw out of order by substances of abuse.
+Exercise also increases “brain-derived neurotrophic factor” (BDNF) levels.
+BDNF is a protein that helps your brain grow new brain cells, and it’s involved in learning and memory — two functions which long-term opioid use can impair.

 Effects on Mental Health